 Once the management package is installed, the microcontroller should appear in the choices of Card type available.

 You will then need to know the characteristics of your card to select the correct parameters.
 However, except in exceptional cases, the default settings will work without problems.

-Find more tutorials and examples in our code generator
+Find other examples and tutorials in our Automatic code generator

 We are sorry that this post was not useful for you!